BirdeeHub/argmark/README.md

 The list updates when the buffer is written (`:w`) or when you quit (`Q`).

+Exiting in another manner than the quit or exit keys, e.g. `<c-w>q`, will ask if you want to save first.

 **Optional keys in `opts`:**

 * `keys`: table defining overrides for in-buffer keymaps